 A Private Health Information Statement (PHIS) is available for every private health insurance policy in Australia.
 Under Australian law, private health insurers are required to provide these statements so you can review your existing policy and compare policies.
 There are 3 types of Private Health Information Statement: Type of cover What does it include?
 Hospital...

-The best way to compare Private Health Insurance policies is to use our healthslips.com.au Calculator.
-We are the only Private Health Insurance comparison website that: We can also help you compare your existing policy with other similar policies on the market.
+The best way to compare private health insurance policies is to use our healthslips.com.au Calculator.
+Unlike other private health insurance comparison websites, we: We can also help you compare your existing policy with other similar policies on the market.
 Finally, our Calculator can help you calculate whether you:

 Two ways you can save paying tax by taking out private health insurance There are 2 ways you can save paying tax by taking out private health insurance: Private Health Insurance Rebate If you earn under a certain income and take out private health insurance, you can claim the Private Health Insurance Rebate.
 The Rebate...